YD525/PhoenixEngine/README.md

 ## 🧩 Third-Party Frameworks

-This project uses the following third-party frameworks and packages:
+This project uses the following key open-source libraries/frameworks:

-- **Cohere**
+- [Newtonsoft.Json](https://www.newtonsoft.com/json) – JSON parsing and serialization library.
-  Required package to call the CohereAI API for natural language processing tasks.
+- [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) – SQLite database engine for .NET, used for reading/writing local SQLite databases.

-- **System.Data.SQLite**
+Other dependencies (such as various helper libraries) are also used.
-  Dependency package for SQLite database operations.
+Please refer to their respective LICENSE files for more information.

 ---